Oregon’s Bo Nix ends 5-year college odyssey as one of most productive QBs in NCAA history

 Nix’s final passing touchdown of the afternoon — his fifth, which tied a Fiesta Bowl record — came early in the third quarter on a trick play with a reverse and then a flea-flicker.
 The quarterback handed off to Tez Johnson, who handed off to Bryant, who flipped back to Nix, who calmly threw it to Johnson for a 24-yard touchdown.

-But Oregon coach Dan Lanning — a fellow SEC transplant who was familiar with Nix as an assistant at Georgia — saw some untapped potential.
+But Lanning — a fellow SEC transplant who was familiar with Nix as an assistant at Georgia — saw some untapped potential.

 He was absolutely right.